thebnbrkr/Until-18/README.md

 ## Getting Started

-Copy-paste the .py file and you're good to go
+Copy-paste the .py file and you're good to go (assuming that you have python installed on your device).

 ### Installing